SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_Selenio_MDX2.md

 ## Notes

-Because of the high amount of data present in tables for this device, the demands on the network, memory and CPU for this driver will be significantly higher than for the other Imagine Communications Selenio cards.
+Because of the high amount of data present in tables for this device, the demands on the network, memory and CPU for this connector will be significantly higher than for the other Imagine Communications Selenio cards.
 As a consequence, even though sets are executed on the device within 2 to 5 seconds, it may take a few additional seconds for the changes to show in the element.
 This depends on the size of the table containing the changed value and on the current workload of the DMA.

 Changes from range 5.1.24.x to 5.4.9.x:

 \- Parameter IP LANs Selected Receive Interface (PID30003) is no longer available.

-\- Changes in Parameter IDs/descriptions aroud the driver.
+\- Changes in Parameter IDs/descriptions aroud the connector.